Get the most out of health extras: more benefits, lower costs

 What happens if I answer health questions incorrectly?

-Are there any health extras specifically for children?
+Are there health extras specifically for children?

-Yes, many insurers offer special child rates for supplementary insurance, such as for orthodontics, better preventive care, or <a href="/solutions/subsolutions/kinder-unfall">accident protection</a>.
+Yes, many insurers offer special children's tariffs for supplementary insurance, for example for orthodontics, improved preventive care or accident cover.